-During those times, geographically, Coimbatore was the part of Kongu, a region which was named after the King Kovan: Kovanpudur which further was changed to Koyambuthur, Koyamuthur and then finally Coimbatore.
+During those times, geographically, Coimbatore was the part of Kongu, a region which was named after King Kovan: Kovanpudur which further was changed to Koyambuthur, Koyamuthur, and then finally Coimbatore.

 Coimbatore as a historical travel destination has seen so much from the wars to even the times of peace and prosperity.
 Later on, in history, this place also came under the rulership of Rashtra Kutas and then also saw the rise of the Chola empire by the 10th century (approx).
 After that, moving forward in time, it also witnessed the Anglo-Mysore war when the Britishers took over the entire city in 1768 which was then finally released at the time of India’s independence.

-To reach Coimbatore, Tamil Nadu from major cities of India like Delhi, Mumbai, Kolkata, and Bengaluru you will need to cover a total distance of about 2,509, 1,232, 2,177, 345 km respectively.
+To reach Coimbatore from major cities of India like Delhi, Mumbai, Kolkata, and Bengaluru you will need to cover a total distance of about 2,509, 1,232, 2,177, 345 km respectively.
 Here are the details on how you can easily travel to Coimbatore by the following public transport.

-By Air.
-Deboard at the Coimbatore International Airport (CJB) situated about 10-15 km from the main city centre.
+Deboard at the Coimbatore International Airport (CJB) situated about 10-15 km from the main city center.
 The airport is well-routed with other prime Indian cities and airports making the whole air travel experience quite hassle-free.
-From the airport, after you touchdown, you can easily take a cab or some other means of transport to reach your respective destination.
+From the airport, after your touchdown, you can easily take a cab or some other means of transport to reach your respective destination.